swisspol/XLFacility/README.md

 %r: thread ID
 %q: queue label (or "(null)" if not available)
 %t: relative timestamp since process started in "HH:mm:ss.SSS" format
-%d: date-time formatted using the "datetimeFormatter" property
+%d: absolute date-time formatted using the "datetimeFormatter" property
 %e: errno as an integer
 %E: errno as a string
 %c: Callstack (or nothing if not available)